iter-tools/iter-tools/API.md

 - `filler`: `undefined`

-For every value in `source`, yields a window iterable of size `size` which contains the values leading up to and including that value.
+For every value in `source`, yields a `window` iterable of size `size` which contains the values leading up to and including that value.
+The `window` instance is the same on every iteration.
 When there are not enough prior values to fill the window, `filler` will be used in place of the missing values.

 ```js
 trailingWindow(3, [1, 2, 3, 4, 5]);